 Nothing goes in the water that you wouldn't eat.
 That includes tangled fishing line, cigarette butts, food packaging or beverage containers.
 There are ashtrays, recycle and refuse containers on board for use.

 Intoxication, abusive or unsportsmanlike behavior, illegal activities, or failure to comply with regulations will not be tolerated.
-The Skipper will pull the pin and call it a day - refunds will not be offered for trips cancelled due to these behavours.
+The Captain will pull the pin and call it a day - refunds will not be offered for trips cancelled due to these behaviors.

-Trips cancelled by the Skipper due to dangerously bad weather or mechanical problems are fully refundable.
+Trips cancelled by the Captain due to dangerously bad weather or mechanical problems are fully refundable.
 Trips cancelled by clients due to hangovers, sleeping in or non-safety related weather concerns are not refundable.